vanducng/datafold-docs/docs/integrations/data_warehouses/content/snowflake.md

 > A [full script](/docs/integrations/data_warehouses/content/snowflake#full-script) can be found at the bottom of this page.

-It is best practice to create a separate role for the Datafold integration.
-In this guide, we will refer to this new role as `DATAFOLDROLE`:
+It is best practice to create a separate role for the Datafold integration (e.g., `DATAFOLDROLE`):

 ```sql
 CREATE ROLE DATAFOLDROLE;